ARM-software/SCP-firmware/readme.md

 CMake
 -----

-SCP-Firmware now support building with CMake.
+SCP-firmware now supports building with CMake.
 See doc/cmake_readme.md for details.

 Feedback and Support